alsosprachben/mnvkd/README.md

 Structure scope:

 1. General structures:
-   - `vk_heap`: memory mapping, an facilities for protecting the mapping
+   - `vk_heap`: memory mapping, and facilities for protecting the mapping
    - `vk_stack`: stack allocation within a memory mapping
    - `vk_pool`: a pool of fixed sized heaps
    - `vk_pool_entry`: an entry for a heap within a pool